jorgelbg/jorgelbg.github.io/content/posts/logs-metrics-for-small-data.md

 the map and a counter as the value.
 At the end of our test, we printed the map to the terminal.

-It’s no coincidence that I’m it the Web Performance Team 🤔 we are responsible for looking at graphs the entire day.
+It’s no coincidence that I’m in the Web Performance Team 🤔 we are responsible for looking at graphs the entire day.
 I like graphs!
 I wanted to see some graphs!

-In a more serious note.
-Although the map allowed us to see the distribution of the payload size still lacked one thing.
-How was behaving our code *over time*?
+On a more serious note, although the map allowed us to see the distribution of the payload size, we still lacked one thing.
+How was our code behaving *over time*?
 For this, we changed our implementation and printed the first `N` samples to the terminal.
 Of course, at some point, I just copied the numbers into Excel and created a couple of graphs (I mentioned that I like graphs right?).